Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-\tit{Zero-shot performances on VizWiz and TextCaps} One of the benefits of scaling to web-scale data is zero-shot generalization.
-We consider the VizWiz dataset~\cite{gurari2020captioning}, which contains images originating from blind people, and TextCaps~\cite{sidorov2020textcaps}, with images containing text.
+Two of the main benefits of employing web-collected data are zero-shot generalization and the description of long-tail entities.
+In the following, we consider the VizWiz dataset~\citep{gurari2020captioning}, which contains images originating from blind people, and TextCaps~\citep{sidorov2020textcaps}, with images containing text for zero-shot generalization.
 Both of them represent distinct visual and semantic distributions from the COCO ones.
+Further, we also investigate the capabilities of the proposed approach to deal with long-tail concepts and generate named entities.

-Table~\ref{tab:vizwiz_textcaps} shows a comparison when using Up-Down~\cite{anderson2018bottom} and AoANet~\cite{huang2019attention} in a zero-shot manner trained on COCO, and when finetuning them on the aforementioned datasets.
-We also compare with the ``Base'' and ``Large'' configurations of VinVL~\cite{zhang2021vinvl}.
-As shown, \ours consistently outperforms the performances of Up-Down~\cite{anderson2018bottom} and AoANet~\cite{huang2019attention} when evaluated in a zero-shot setting.
-Interestingly, it also overcomes these approaches when trained or finetuned on VizWiz and TextCaps, confirming that the model is capable of properly transferring semantic concepts learned from web-scale data. \ours also beats the performances of VinVL in both configurations by a significant margin, reaching 76.0 and 69.9 CIDEr points on VizWiz and TextCaps, respectively, compared to 37.7 and 41.9.
+\tit{Zero-shot performances on VizWiz and TextCaps} Table~\ref{tab:vizwiz_textcaps} shows a comparison when using Up-Down~\citep{anderson2018bottom} and AoANet~\citep{huang2019attention} in a zero-shot manner trained on COCO and when fine-tuning them on the aforementioned datasets.
+We also compare with the Base and Large configurations of VinVL~\citep{zhang2021vinvl}.
+As shown, the proposed approach consistently outperforms the performances of Up-Down and AoANet when evaluated in a zero-shot setting.
+Interestingly, it also overcomes these approaches when trained on VizWiz and TextCaps, confirming that the model is capable of properly transferring semantic concepts learned from web-collected annotations.
+Further, our approach also beats VinVL in both configurations by a significant margin, highlighting the appropriateness of the proposed strategies with respect to previous literature.
+For completeness, we also report the zero-shot performances of our approach when training on 5.8M images.
+Even when using less training data our approach still showcases good zero-shot prediction capabilities.